Valerie Singleton: Personal life

 Singleton has never married or had children.
-In an interview, she said she had several partners over the years.
-She had a relationship with actor Albert Finney.
+In an interview, she said she has had several partners over the years, including actor Albert Finney.
 Whilst on Blue Peter she had an abortion and during her time as a presenter she had a one-night fling with her co-star Peter Purves.
-She was also once engaged to radio presenter and DJ Pete Murray from 1967 - 1971.
+She was also once engaged to radio presenter and DJ Pete Murray from 1967 to 1971.

 She said in 2008 that she liked "the pirate type.
 And men who give me what I call BSE – a big sexual experience."

 In 2020, Singleton was living in Templecombe, Somerset.